Turkey plans more pro-Erdogan rallies, German concerns mount

 Several events have already been blocked for security reasons, sparking anger among Turkish leaders who accused Germany of a double standard.

-Turkish Economy Minister Nihat Zeybekci has had two events canceled, but plans to speak at events on Sunday in Leverkusen and Cologne in the state of North Rhine-Westphalia (NRW), which has a large Turkish population.
+Turkish Economy Minister Nihat Zeybekci has had two events cancelled, but plans to speak at events on Sunday in Leverkusen and Cologne in the state of North Rhine-Westphalia, which has a large Turkish population.

-The state premier of NRW and local politicians want the federal government to provide guidance about such campaign events, something that Merkel and Gabriel would like to avoid as they struggle to balance the broader issues at hand with Turkey, including migration and the fight against Islamic militancy.

 Critics of Erdogan fear the proposed new powers, including freedoms to govern by executive orders, would entrench autocratic trends.
 Erdogan says they are vital in tackling Kurdish rebels, Islamist militants and other political enemies in a land with a history of unstable coalition governments.